Passwords and Security

 A good password can be your strongest defence, and to protect yourself and the information on your computer you should use strong passwords.
 This is one which is difficult to guess or figure out, and can present a significant hurdle for those trying to access your online devices, files and networks.

 How to make a strong password

-When coming up with your strong password, consider the following advice:
+When coming up with your strong password, take a look at our How to help yourself page andconsider the following advice:

 A strong password has the following characteristics:

 - It's not a single common or recognisable word, like 'Daffodil', 'garden' or 'password', or a common coupling of words like 'breadandbutter' or 'openclosed'.
 It can however be a series of common but unrelated words (see the 'How to help yourself' page).

 - It contains a combination of numbers, letters and non-alpha numeric symbols (these are those characters on your keyboard like: $ % * ( ) & " ? ~ } [.).

 - It should be at least 8 characters (for even more 'strength' go for one which is 16 characters): the longer it is, the harder it will be to guess or 'crack' but make sure it's something you're going to remember!
 If you're struggling, you could double your original idea for a password by reversing it and sticking it on the end to increase the length.